orangebutblue/CryptoTrader/README.md

 We invite you to read the bot documentation to ensure you understand how the bot is working.

-Please find the complete documentation on our [website](https://www.freqtrade.io).

 ## Features

 - [x] **Based on Python 3.7+**: For botting on any operating system - Windows, macOS and Linux.